 Bring the world home

-In the Maryknoll Global Soldiarity Webinar series we will explore how we might stand with people in different parts of the world in response to the coronavirus pandemic.
-Are we being drawn closer together in bonds of global solidarity or are we moving further apart?
+In the Maryknoll Global Solidarity Webinar series we will explore how we might stand with people in different parts of the world through wars, displacement, the pandemic etc. Are we being drawn closer together in bonds of global solidarity or are we moving further apart?

 Join us to welcome Maryknoll Fr.
 Joe Thaler as he shares with us insights from his ministry with the people of Nepal recalling their culture and faith life following many years of on-going service.
 He will share several important transformative relationships that he developed there, as well as what he is planning for his next ministry accompanying and serving an American Indian community in the U.S.